Common Healthcare Insurance Terms - Access Health CT openEnroll_start=10/29/2024

 Health Reimbursement Account (HRA)

-Health Reimbursement Accounts are employer-funded group health plans from which employees are reimbursed tax-free for qualified medical expenses up to a fixed dollar amount per year.
+Health Reimbursement Accounts/Arrangements are employer-funded group health plans from which employees are reimbursed tax-free for qualified medical expenses up to a fixed dollar amount per year.
 Unused amounts may be rolled over to be used in subsequent years.
 The employer funds and owns the account.

 Health Savings Account (HSA)